 Commission-free annuities are what they sound like: annuities that don’t include a commission to the salesperson.
 These annuities, also called no-load annuities, typically have lower costs than annuities that include commissions.

-That being said, even these annuities can come with fees you may not expect and they directly limit the return you ultimately earn as an investor.
-It’s worth consulting with a financial advisor who’s a fiduciary before buying an annuity to make sure you understand exactly what you’re paying and what you’ll get in return.
+That being said, even these annuities can come with fees you may not expect, and they directly limit the return you ultimately earn as an investor.
+It’s worth consulting with a financial advisor who’s a fiduciary before buying an annuity to make sure you understand exactly what you’re buying and what you’ll get in return.
 The more complicated your annuity is, the more expensive it’s likely to be.

 Keep in mind that many people who sell annuities call themselves financial advisors, but a fiduciary is required to put your interests before their own.
 If you’re looking for a financial advisor in your area, consider using Bankrate’s financial advisor matching tool.

-Are commission-free annuities good for retirement?
+Commission-free annuities: Are they good for retirement?

 Many retirees are attracted to the concept of annuities because they can provide an income stream for the rest of your life, similar to the way defined benefit pension plans work.
 Annuities also allow for tax-deferred growth.